-- Improvement of accessibility of public infrastructure - Prevention of homelessness - Support social services to low income households
+- Improvement of accessibility of public infrastructure such as improvements to park facilities in LMI areas - Improvements of infrastructure such as sidewalks and drainage in LMI areas - Support social services to low income households

 Each of these activities and projects will require resources outside of the CDBG funding.
 Most will require local, State or private funding from outside agencies.
 These resources offer competitive grants to programs that meet missions and visions of the granting agency.
 Each year the City of Jeffersonville will work with recipients to support their applications to outside agencies for additional funding as the City's allocation has become a small piece of a larger funding plan.